nixworks/public/news/2016/04/23/README.md

 ##### War in North-West Pakistan
 ### [The Pakistani Taliban claims the killing of a Sikh lawmaker, Soran Singh. ](/news/2016/04/23/the-pakistani-taliban-claims-the-killing-of-a-sikh-lawmaker-soran-singh.md)
-_Context: Sikh, War in North-West Pakistan, Pakistani Taliban, Soran Singh_
+_Context: Soran Singh, Sikh, War in North-West Pakistan, Pakistani Taliban_

 ##### Syrian Civil War
 ### [ISIL claims to have shot down a Syrian Arab Air Force MiG-23, southeast of Damascus, and captured its pilot.
 Amaq News Agency, which supports ISIL, gave the pilot's name as Azzam Eid, from Hama.
 The Syrian Observatory for Human Rights says it was not clear whether the plane had been shot down or crashed because of mechanical failure. ](/news/2016/04/23/isil-claims-to-have-shot-down-a-syrian-arab-air-force-mig-23-southeast-of-damascus-and-captured-its-pilot-amaq-news-agency-which-support.md)